Planning the Lewis and Clark Expedition: Thomas Jefferson’s Four Proposals to Explore the American West

 They [the French] give out that the object is merely for the improvement of our knowledge… Their loading and some other circumstances appear to me to indicate some other design; perhaps that of colonizing on the West coast of America, or perhaps to establish one or more factories there for the fur trade.

-The next year Jefferson met John Ledyard who had sailed with Captain James Cook and therefore was the first American to see the Pacific Northwest.
-He gained Jefferson’s support for a one-man journey from Moscow to Washington by way of the Bering Sea.
-He was in Siberia when he was arrested and forced to leave the country.
+The next year Jefferson met John Ledyard who had sailed on the third and last voyage of Captain James Cook from 1776 to 1780 and therefore was perhaps the first American to see the Pacific Northwest.
+Ledyard gained Jefferson’s support for a one-man journey from Moscow to Washington by way of the Bering Sea.
+Jefferson obtained permission for Ledyard to cross Russia and enter the Pacific Northwest.
+When the Empress Catherine the Great changed her mind, he was arrested in Siberia and forced to leave the country.
 Thus ended Jefferson’s second attempt.

 Thomas Jefferson and Andrew Michaux